-Late Assignments: Late implicit curriculum projects will result in an assignment grade that is lowered 20% per day.
-For, example, a paper that is turned in one day late and results in a grade of "100%" will be lowered to an "80%".
-Similarly, a paper that is turned in two days late and results in a grade of "100%" will be lowered to "60%".
+Late Assignments: Late final projects will result in an assignment grade that is lowered 20% per day.
+For, example, a project that is turned in one day late and results in a grade of "100%" will be lowered to an "80%".
+Similarly, a project that is turned in two days late and results in a grade of "100%" will be lowered to "60%".
 You must submit a hard copy to me.

-Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class on 1/20 is due 1/27).
+Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class on 1/23 is due 1/30).
 Late reflections will not be accepted.
 In addition, you may not write a reflection about a class meeting that you did not attend.

-Attendance: Although attendance is not required, students are expected to attend all classes, and will be held responsible for any content covered in the event of an absence.
+Attendance: Although attendance is not required, students are expected to attend all classes and will be held responsible for any content covered in the event of an absence.

-Excused Absences: Students are granted excused absences from class for the following reasons:

-illness of the student or serious illness of a member of the student's immediate family, the death of a member of the student's immediate family, trips for student organizations sponsored by an academic unit, trips for university classes, trips for participation in intercollegiate athletic events, subpoena for a court appearance, and religious holidays.
+Excused Absences: Students are granted excused absences from class for the following reasons: illness of the student or serious illness of a member of the student's immediate family, the death of a member of the student's immediate family, trips for student organizations sponsored by an academic unit, trips for university classes, trips for participation in intercollegiate athletic events, subpoena for a court appearance, and religious holidays.
 Students who wish to have an excused absence from class for any other reason must contact the instructor in advance of the absence to request permission.
 The instructor will weigh the merits of the request and render a decision.
 When feasible, the student must notify the instructor prior to the occurrence of any excused absences, but in no case shall such notification occur more than one week after the absence.
 Appropriate documentation for all excused absences is required.
-Please see the Tiger Cub for more information on excused absences.
+Please see the university policy class attendance posted on the University Policies website on (https://sites.auburn.edu/admin/universitypolicies/default.aspx) for information more excused absences. regarding